 Micah House is a transitional residence for women in recovery from substance abuse, founded by Temple Micah members in 1989.

-Every year we lace up our sneakers and hit the pavement for a “mini-walk” to raise money to support Micah House.
-This is one of Micah House’s largest fundraisers each year.
+We maintain a close relationship with Micah House; every Spring we lace up our sneakers and hit the pavement for a “mini-walk” to raise money to support Micah House and we host a Shabbat service in the Fall.

 Our teens organize food and clothing drives benefiting Martha’s Table and other local nonprofits.
 Martha’s Table is a DC-based nonprofit that supports families by providing education, health and wellness resources, and family engagement programs.